Everyone

 Studentships

 Studentships are often used for students at universities involved in research.
 A studentship is a type of scholarship and is not covered by employment laws.
-The university does not have to pay someone the minimum wage for work they do as part of a studentship.
+The university does not have to pay someone the The lowest amount an employee can be paid per hour.
+There are 3 types of minimum wage: adult, starting-out and training.
+There is no minimum wage for employees younger than 16 years old.

 If an employer is considering offering a studentship, they need to put in writing that the studentship is a voluntary arrangement.